Secretary of Transportation

 Leslie S. Richards

-In her two years as secretary of PennDOT, Leslie S. Richards has instituted new strategic directions based upon a policy of sustainable infrastructure investments as well as innovation throughout the department.
+Appointed by Governor Tom Wolf in 2015, Secretary Leslie S. Richards has instituted new Strategic Directions based upon a policy of sustainable infrastructure investment as well as innovation throughout the Department.

-In addition, the secretary recently announced a $2.1 billion maintenance and system preservation initiative, termed PennDOT Road MaP, to address improved maintenance of the state's 40,000 miles of roads along with an increased emphasis on the interstate system.
+In 2017, Secretary Richards announced a $2.1 billion maintenance and system preservation initiative, termed PennDOT Road MaP, to address improved maintenance of the state's 40,000 miles of roads and 25,000 bridges along with an increased emphasis on the interstate system.

 Her vision is a PennDOT with continuing improved efficiencies to meet the funding challenges ahead, a diversified workforce that offers employees fulfilling career opportunities, and a broadened planning and project development process that considers input from all stakeholders reflecting a truly multimodal approach.